 Board members are also encouraged to visit the Company's main operating sites and regularly do so.
-In 2020, the Board as a whole did not visit any of the Company's operations in light of the COVID-19 pandemic, but individual directors visited the Kumtor Mine in the Kyrgyz Republic and the Mount Milligan Mine in British Columbia, Canada.
+In 2021, the Board as a whole did not visit any of the Company's operations in light of the COVID-19 pandemic.